Analysis scripts for High Performance Computing (HPC) at the University of Iowa. Currently uses Argon.

 module load r/4.1.3_gcc-9.4.0

-session (single line below):C_INCLUDE_PATH=$ROOT_XPROTO/include LIBRARY_PATH=$ROOT_LIBXEXT/lib:$ROOT_LIBXSCRNSAVER/lib R
+R session (single line below):C_INCLUDE_PATH=$ROOT_XPROTO/include LIBRARY_PATH=$ROOT_LIBXEXT/lib:$ROOT_LIBXSCRNSAVER/lib R

-console, install tkrplot
+R console, install tkrplot (two lines

 below)install.packages(verbose = 1, "tkrplot")